jolen217/DeepBrainLab/README.md

 # DeepBrainLab
-This is a library for brain science
+This is a library for brain science.